Frequently Asked Questions

 For assistance with your health care insurance, please get in touch with your insurance provider – contact information for Medicaid, Medicare, BCBSVT, and MVP is further down on this page.

 What is OneCare?

-As an Accountable Care Organization, OneCare is accountable for both the quality and cost of health care.
+As an accountable care organization, OneCare is accountable for both the quality and cost of health care.
 Each year, health care organizations and providers in OneCare work together to meet quality measures and to achieve shared savings.
 Organizations participating in OneCare may earn financial incentives for meeting or exceeding quality benchmarks.
+Recent key accomplishments include:

 OneCare is committed to supporting providers as they work to reach quality targets and achieve shared savings.
 Read more about our results, quality work plan, and shared savings on our results page.

-OneCare’s 2021 budget was approved by the Green Mountain Care Board (GMCB) on December 23, 2020.
-The 2021 budget supports the cooperative effort of thousands of providers across Vermont to stabilize health care costs and improve health for Vermonters.
-To be successful in improving patient experiences and outcomes in 2021, the approved budget makes possible OneCare’s continued support of participating providers in areas such as: data management, monitoring quality, managing and mitigating risk, and working with payers like Medicaid, Medicare, and commercial insurers.
-Download and view our full 2021 budget presentation on the GMCB website.
+OneCare’s 2023 budget was provisionally approved by the Green Mountain Care Board (GMCB) in December 2022.
+The 2023 budget supports the cooperative effort of thousands of providers across Vermont to stabilize health care costs and improve health for Vermonters.
+To be successful in improving patient experiences and outcomes in 2023, the approved budget makes possible OneCare’s continued support of participating providers in areas such as: data management, monitoring quality, managing and mitigating risk, and working with payers like Medicaid, Medicare, and commercial insurers.
+Download and view our full 2023 budget presentation on the GMCB website.

 PricewaterhouseCoopers (PwC) audits OneCare’s financials and has given OneCare Vermont a clean audit report for 2017, 2018, 2019, and 2020.
 Use the links below to access financial audits for OneCare Vermont.